Victor had no idea what he had gotten himself into.

 “The stone building with the bells, between the bell tower and the marketplace, Your Majesty.”

-Finding his target, the dragon landed on his last two legs in the middle of the marketplace, the flapping of his wings and his sheer mass blowing away most stands.
+Finding his target, the dragon landed on his hind legs in the middle of the marketplace, the flapping of his wings and his sheer mass blowing away most stands.
 Panic set among humans, beastkin, and elf merchants, as they hurriedly fled screaming, most of them not even grabbing their wares with them.

 Vainqueur briefly glanced at the animal-like beastkins with what looked like hunger in his eyes, before focusing on the guildhall and its human-sized, closed doors.
 Without a care in the world, the dragon headbutted the entrance, smashing down the walls and most of the ceiling, so he could move inside.